kweaver4034/daterangefilter/README.md

 # Date Range Filter
-This python file can be used to select all entries from the cd log files for the date of January 1st, 2019
+This python file can be used to select all entries from the cd log files for January 1st and 2nd of 2019.